xldenis/xav.io/content/blog/rust-formal-verification.md

 Through this encoding they are able to leverage all the pre-existing tools for reasoning in first-order logics (SMT solvers for Creusot and Lean for Aeneas).

 What's even more fascinating about Rust is how some tools like [Verus](https://github.com/verus-lang/verus) have gone even further and added separation logic *back in* after eliminating it.
-Verus has a notion of "proof mode" code, where you write code which Rust will borrow check, using the type system to handle the separation logic reasoning about code that potentially has *nothing to do about memory safety*.
+Verus has a notion of "proof mode" code, where you write code which Rust will borrow check, using the type system to handle the separation logic reasoning about code that potentially has *nothing to do about memory safety*!
 Rust has shown that maybe the borrow checker was what we needed to bring separation logic, and thus scalable verification to the masses!

 ## conclusion